CODAIT/max-workshop-oscon-2019/module_1/README.md

     * `/model/labels`: Return the list of labels that can be predicted by the model.
-    * `/model/metadata`: Returns information about the modelserving microservice.
+    * `/model/metadata`: Returns information about the model-serving microservice.
     * `/model/predict`: Applies the deep learning functionality on the provided input data.

    > Each model-serving microservice exposes the `/model/metadata` and `/model/predict` endpoints.
 Some model-serving microservices expose additional model-specific endpoints.